diyessi/explications/content/articles/srt1.md

 .50 | 0 | 010 000 000 000 000 000 000 000 000 000 000 000 0
 .70 | 0 | 010 110 011 001 100 110 011 001 100 000 000 000 0
 ```
+In all cases, the overflow indicator will be set since the characteristic is at least 1, so it has a non-zero bit that will be shifted to `P` if not through `P`.

 Next,
 ```